-Owned by Mario Delicio and managed by the Bon Hotels group, Hotel Verde strives to maintain its LEED Gold certification, awarded by the stringent programme spearheaded by the US Green Building Council.
+Owned by Mario Delicio and managed by the Bon Hotels group, Hotel Verde strives to maintain its LEED Platinum certification, awarded by the stringent programme spearheaded by the US Green Building Council.
 Hotel Verde is the only hotel on the African continent to have this honour bestowed on it.

-I had the privilege of spending the night at Hotel Verde, conveniently located close to the Cape Town International Airport for layover travellers, on Tuesday 13 August,2013 and was pleasantly surprised not only at its façade, services and gourmet prowess but by its sustainability practices too.
+I recently had the privilege of spending the night at Hotel Verde, located conveniently a mere from the Cape Town International Airport for layover travellersand was pleasantly surprised not only at its façade, services and gourmet prowess but by its sustainability practices too.

 So, what sets Hotel Verde (so named because Verde means “green” in Italian) apart?
 Embracing its self-titled Africa’s Greenest Hotel moniker, Hotel Verde is eco-friendly thanks to the following: